dell/karavi-authorization/docs/ARCHITECTURE.md

 ### `cmd/`

-Location for files that use the `main` package and are intended to built into executable binaries.
+Location for files that use the `main` package and are intended to be built into executable binaries.

 ### `deploy/`